-The London-born, bird-like Flora Finch, in her 40s at the time she began appearing in short films, was known for her popular comedies with John Bunny – e.g., the 1912 entries Pandora's Box, The Pseudo Sultan, The Awakening of Jones.
-She died at age 72 in 1940.
+The London-born, bird-like Flora Finch, in her 40s at the time she began appearing in short films, was known for her pairings with popular 1910s comedian John Bunny – e.g., the 1912 entries Pandora's Box, The Pseudo Sultan, The Awakening of Jones.

 “Plain Jane” comedy actress Louise Fazenda was featured in countless shorts throughout the 1910s (e.g., Lizzie's Fortune, Fatty's Tintype Tangle, Those Athletic Girls), later becoming a reliable supporting player in both silent and sound feature films.
 Fazenda's notable feature credits include: